 Weakening the power of the nobility was an important step in assuring a long, undisturbed reign, and was also an efficient way of telling the world that he doesn’t obey anyone.
 But his cruelty was also seen as a weakness.

 The vengeful Saxon merchants, and later their descendants, took care to portray Vlad in horrifying postures that disgusted the whole Europe.
-Vlad was described as a sadist who used to drink the blood of his enemies, which entertained himself by torturing people and enjoyed serving his meals while watching dead bodies being hanged in spikes.
+Vlad was described in German pamphlets as a sadist who used to drink the blood of his enemies, which entertained himself by torturing people and enjoyed serving his meals while watching dead bodies being hanged in spikes.
 He was also accused of eating human flesh, which was a huge insult for an Orthodox Christian ruler like him.

 The Ottoman war started when Vlad refused to pay tribute to the Sultan.
 The Ottoman Empire was furious because a prince raised by them grew rebellious, so Sultan Mehmed II decided to put an end to it.
 He delegated two of his most loyal men to go to Wallachia and plan Vlad's assassination, but Țepeș found out and impaled them and their armies.
 And thus, the fierce reputation of Vlad the Impaler as a ruthless ruler began.